Iceberg Rust

 We expect all community members to follow our Code of Conduct.

-This document mainly introduces how the release manager releases a new version in accordance with the Apache requirements.
+This document explains how the release manager releases Apache Iceberg Rust in accordance with Apache requirements.

 Introduction